deeppavlov/dream/assistant_dists/template_template_prompted/README.md

 The `,`-joint list of the prompt names to be considered is given as an environmental variable `PROMPTS_TO_CONSIDER`.
 Each considered prompt should be located as `dream/common/prompts/<prompt_name>.json`.

-**Note!** In the Dream Persona Prompted Distribution we give a list of prompts to the Prompt Selector: `template_template,pizza` separated with semicolon just for the demonstration of the `PROMPTS_TO_CONSIDER`'s input format.
-Actually, Dream Persona Prompted Distribution contains only one prompted skill which utilizes Dream Persona prompt.
+**Note!** In the Template Prompted Distribution we give a single prompt to the Prompt Selector: `template_template`.
+You may specify several prompts separated with semicolon just for the demonstration of the `PROMPTS_TO_CONSIDER`'s input format.
+Template Prompted Distribution contains only one prompted skill which utilizes Template prompt.

 ### Skill Selector